-The Long Trail is a 273 (approximately because it’s always changing) mile-long trail stretching from Massachusetts to the Canadian border.
-Scared throughout the trail across the Green Mountains are places to rest your head after a long day of hiking.
+The Long Trail is a 273 (approximately because it’s always changing) mile-long trail stretching from Massachusetts to the Canadian border in Vermont.
+Scared throughout the trail across the Green Mountains are places to rest your head after a long day of hiking, Long Trail Shelters.
 With 70+ shelters along the Long Trail (all maintained by the Green Mountain Club), there are plenty to choose from.
 Since I completed my hike of the Long Trail I compiled this list of the top shelters on the Long Trail to help you choose the best places to spend your evenings.
 Here they are!

 Top 10 Shelters on the Long Trail

 Kid Gore Shelter

 The Kid Core shelter itself is not something particularly special.
 It is only a three-sided lean-to, with bunk space for 8.
 What you want to stay here for is the view!

 If you wake up early enough you’ll be privileged to a spectacular sunrise peeking over the mountains to the east.
 Even at night the view is gorgeous and there’s even a spot to build a campfire.